The Shembe annual gathering

 Founded in 1911 by Isaiah Shembe as the Nazareth Baptist Church, Shembe devotees blend traditional Zulu belief systems with elements of Old Testament Christianity.

-During the 3 weeks of the festival, a busy religious programme combines with social and cultural events, including Zulu dancing and singing.
+During the three weeks of the festival, a busy religious programme combines with social and cultural events, including Zulu dancing and singing.
 For these aspects of the gathering, clothing changes from the white robes used for prayer to traditional Zulu attire.
 Men dress as warriors while women either clothe themselves in modest black or beautifully beaded dresses and headgear, making it a colourful spectacle to experience.

 Travel tips & Planning info